chriskrycho/v5.chriskrycho.com/site/elsewhere/January Music Newsletter Always Ambitious Joy Undimmed.md

 As I do every month, I just published [an issue]({{link}}) of [my composing newsletter][n].
 I do not link to it every month (perhaps I should?
 Feel free to send me an email in reply to this post and tell me one way or another!) but I make an exception for two cases:

 1. The first issue of the year seems a good time!
-I know I have a fair number of new readers here lately,
+I know I have a fair number of new readers here lately, who may be unaware of it.
 2. Issues where I am particular proud of the essay or where it shares something particularly important.
 This one goes under “particularly proud of the essay”.

 The teaser/hook for the top of the issue is: